rqlite/rqlite/DOC/KUBERNETES.md

 # Running rqlite on Kubernetes
 This document provides an example of how to run rqlite as a Kubernetes [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/).
-[Full source for the configuration described below available in the Kubernetes Configuration repo](https://github.com/rqlite/kubernetes-configuration).
+Full source for the configuration described below is available in the [rqlite Kubernetes Configuration repo](https://github.com/rqlite/kubernetes-configuration).

 ## Creating a cluster
 ### Create Services